 The best leaflet finish to print on

-Generally speaking the finish will have no bearing on price.
+Generally speaking the finish will have no bearing on the price.
 However, if you are looking for a very fast turnaround via a litho print run, then gloss does tend to dry that bit quicker.
 Generally speaking, a gloss finish is best suited when selling a discount or lower priced product such as cheap TVs or takeaways.
 It is a shiny and slightly sticky finish.
 Silk is a smooth matt like finish that looks more sophisticated and is very common for 250gsm and 350gsm paper stocks.
-Also, when distributing, a gloss flyer (especially a thin one) risks getting stuck together, where as silk is generally much easier for a distributor to take one a t a time, resulting in a lower risk of double distributing.
+Also, when distributing, a gloss flyer (especially a thin one) risks getting stuck together, whereas silk is generally much easier for a distributor to take one at a time, resulting in a lower risk of double distributing.

 The best leaflet for price to print on

-The price of printing leaflets and flyers works on a basic principle that the more you do the cheaper it is, and the thinner the flyer the cheaper it is.
-If you are printing for a leaflet distribution then you will be printing litho instead of digital.
-Digital print is only cost effective on small runs (up to about 1000), though litho at 5,000 and below is relatively expensive.
-If you are distributing them you will probably be having a minimum 5,000 printed anyway.
+The price of printing leaflets and flyers works on a basic principle that the more you do, the cheaper it is, and the thinner the flyer, the cheaper it is.
+If you are printing for a leaflet distribution, then you will be printing litho instead of digital.
+Digital print is only cost-effective on small runs (up to about 1000), though litho at 5,000 and below is relatively expensive.
+If you are distributing them, you will probably be having a minimum 5,000 printed anyway.
 The price difference between 5,000 and 10,000 may only be about a 20% increase, so do plan ahead – if you will be repeating the distribution then print more at once.
 Here is the order of sizes based on cheapest through to most expensive (typically): A6, DL, square (148x148mm), A5, A4.
 The price will also increase if any folds are included.
 A4 is the worst option as it will be very expensive, it will be overwhelming for someone to comprehend everything on it, and it will look a mess once squashed through a small letterbox.
 If cash allows, print all at once for your campaign if doing multiple drops, as the saving can be significant.

 Tips to remember

 When printing leaflets for a distribution campaign remember what your business does, what your ideal client expects, and work around the budget you have.
-Sometimes the more expensive is not better, but sometimes its essential!
-Always ask our advice if you’re unsure as we could really save you money and help increase your ROI.
+Sometimes the more expensive is not better, but sometimes it's essential!
+Always ask our advice if you're unsure as we could really save you money and help increase your ROI.